-Fungal degradation: In biomass deconstruction (bioconversion) research, enzymes are typically used to depolymerize the components of biomass.
-However, enzymes are too large to penetrate the intact structure of plant/wood cell walls so they are very inefficient in untreated wood.
-In nature, some fungi known as the "brown rot" fungi have developed a low molecular weight system to generate oxygen radicals that can rapidly penetrate, and then deconstruct, plant cell walls.
+Fungal biodegradation: In biomass deconstruction (bioconversion) research, enzymes are typically used to depolymerize the components of biomass.
+However, enzymes are too large to penetrate the intact structure of plant/wood cell walls so they are very inefficient in degrading wood.
+In nature, microorganisms known as "brown rot" fungi have developed a low molecular weight system to generate oxygen radicals that can rapidly penetrate, and then deconstruct, plant cell walls.
 The low molecular weight system known as the "chelator-mediated Fenton" (CMF) system rapidly depolymerizes the two basic building blocks of wood; cellulose (holocellulose) and lignin.
 The model brown rot organism that we have used for much of our research, Gloeophyllum trabeum, uses the CMF mechanism, and in our lab we are trying to better understand the chemistry that underpins this mechanism.

 Professor, Microbiology Department, University of Massachusetts.
 Amherst, MA.
 2017-current.